-What is this 'discovery' thing my attorney keeps talking about in my FL divorce or paternity case?
+What is this 'discovery' term my attorney keeps talking about in my divorce or paternity case?

-I talk fast.
-Always have, always will.
-Plus, when it's something I'm interested in, I seem to talk faster.
+When I'm discussing something I'm interested in, I seem to talk even faster than usual.
 I thought I'd post this blog because I think clients get confused with all the new terms that they have to learn and understand when they're involved in a family law case, be it divorce, paternity, a modification of them, whatever.
 I tend to define new terms for my client and then refer to them extensively, assuming they've retained every single thing I've ever told them.
 Hopefully, this post can provide you with a little refresher if you're feeling overwhelmed.

 In Family Law, 'discovery' is simply the process we go through to exchange data between the parties.
 The most common data involves financial information, but it can include info about your children, criminal histories, your new romantic partners, really anything you can think of.
 But, again, the most common info exchanged relates to money in some way.